Jason G. Attaman, DO, FAAPMR

 In addition, he has had extensive training in integrative and “alternative” medicine.
 He has trained extensively with some of the most prominent alternative medicine physicians, including Dr. Joseph Mercola (naturopathic medicine), Dr. Dietrich Klinghardt (neural therapy), and late Dr. Thomas Dorman (prolotherapy).
 Dr. Attaman’s goal as your physician is to offer you the best of both conventional and alternative medicine for a truly integrative approach to your pain issues.

-Clinical Assistant Professor, Pacific Northwest University of Health Sciences – College of Osteopathic Medicine
+Clinical Assistant Professor of Physical Medicine & Rehabilitation, Pacific Northwest University of Health Sciences

 President, Board of Directors, Seattle Surgery Center, Seattle